Chaozhuang22/chaozhuang22.github.io/_posts/2024-02-06-mall-traffic.md

   teaser: /assets/images/mall/fig0.jpg
 ---

 > This post presents a comprehensive data analysis of customer traffic in shopping malls.
 It explores how customers move, interact, and congregate in different areas within a mall, providing valuable insights for optimizing mall layout for traffic control and strategic advertising.
+[Kaggle Notebook](https://www.kaggle.com/code/chaozhuang/people-statistics-traffic-control-in-a-mall).

 ## Analysis Goal